 Do you run a professional or commercial business out of your home (or do you telework); or do you keep equipment for your business such as tools, computers, etc. in your home?Have you had an alarm system either installed or deactivated?Have you become the owner of an animal such as a dog, an exotic animal, etc.?Is anyone new living in your home?Do you currently rent or do you intend to rent your home to a third party, including home exchanges and short-term rentals?Are you storing any property outside your home, for example personal items left at a cottage you are temporarily renting out or at a campground?

-The ChAD provides consumers with four checklists containing questions to ask oneself at renewal time.
+The ChAD provides consumers with a few checklists containing questions to ask oneself at renewal time.

 These handy, easy to use checklists allow consumers to validate their needs and ensure that their property continues to enjoy proper coverage after their insurance contract is renewed.

 Read the other renewal notices:

 1 Léger poll for the Chambre de l’assurance de dommages and the Chambre de la sécurité financière, surveying 1,035 Quebeckers, 18 years of age and over, May 2018.

 2 Léger poll for the ChAD, surveying 1,000 Quebeckers, 18 years of age and over, May 2016.